Transport

 Public transport

 Public transport includes trains, buses and coaches.
-There may be discounts for young people on some routes and services, it is always worth checking.
+There are often discounts for young people on some routes and services, it is always worth checking.

 Crucial: If you have a permanent disability, or a disability that is expected to last at least 12 months, then you may be able to apply for a Disabled Person's Bus Pass.
 Check eligibility and find out how to apply on the Oxfordshire County Council website.